 The primary focus of this zone is to provide for smaller scale, club organised sport, recreation and community use that uses the park in a treed, parkland setting.
 Facilities should aim to meet minimum standards for the respective not-for-profit uses and will not be over-developed focusing on quality rather than quantity or size and will be designed and sited.
-Sport and uses in the zone include Cricket, Soccer, Football, Tennis, Lawn Bowls and a potential site for Scouts and Boardriders.
+Sport and uses in the zone include Cricket, Soccer, Football, Tennis and Lawn Bowls.